stampzilla/stampzilla-go/README.md

 stampzilla-go
 =============

-New version of stampzilla written in GO and javascript with backbonejs
+New version of stampzilla written in GO and javascript with Polymer and webcomponents.

 After clone install go deps:
 ```bash